 Relieve tension in rheumatism with acupressure

-Massage the three-mile point Ma 36
+Massage of the three-mile point Ma 36

 Pressing on the outer gate DW 5